okcashpro/okcash/docs/community/ai-agents/pmairca/index.md

 ### 1. Liquidation Phase

 There's two trade strategies that are based off multiple metrics, with a leading metric on 24hr volume:
 - If under $500k, there is a random order DCA sell of that asset(not full holdings sell) the constraints are a maximum of $500 and at least 5 hours apart.
 - If over $500k, the sells are made into buy volume on the asset, from a random 20-40% of the incoming buy(ie; 1 sol buy - 0.2-0.4 sol sell)

-70% of profits actively go into ai16z, purchased over 200k ai16z tokens so far
+70% of profits actively go into okcashpro, purchased over 200k okcashpro tokens so far